ollef/ollef.github.io/site/posts/query-based-compilers.md

 ### Reverse dependency tracking

-Verifying dependencies can be too slow for real-time tooling like a language server, because large parts of the dependency graph have to be traversed just to check that most of it is unchanged even for tiny changes.
+Verifying dependencies can be too slow for real-time tooling like language servers, because large parts of the dependency graph have to be traversed just to check that most of it is unchanged even for tiny changes.

-For example, if you make changes to a source file with many large imports, we need to walk the dependency trees of all of the imports just to update the editor state for that single file.
+For example, if we make changes to a source file with many large imports, we need to walk the dependency trees of all of the imports just to update the editor state for that single file.
 This is because dependency verification by itself needs to walk all the way to